nickpublic/depdata/README.md

 # depdata
-This repository stores the dependency data of 105 Python projects.
+This repository stores the data of 105 Python projects.

-We public our collected data, aiming to provide the benchmark for dependency-based architecture analyses for dynamic languages.
+We publish our collected data, aiming to provide a benchmark for exploring architecture impact of possible dependencies in Python.

 ## 1. Projects' information
 **python-projects-105.csv** lists the basic information of the projects that we investigated.